minio/docs/source/administration/console/security-and-access.rst

 Access Keys
 -----------

-The :guilabel:`Access Keys` section displays all :ref:`minio-id-access-keys` associated to the authenticated user.
+The :guilabel:`Access Keys` or `Service Accounts` section displays all :ref:`minio-id-access-keys` associated to the authenticated user.
+The summary list of access keys that already exist for a particular user includes the access key, expiration, status, name, and description.

 Access Keys support providing applications authentication credentials which inherit permissions from the "parent" user.